 In addition, death with dignity is legal in Canada, where it's known as medical assistance in dying (MAID).
-It is also legal in Columbia, the state of Victoria in Australia, and a few European countries, including Belgium, the Netherlands, and Luxembourg.
-In Switzerland, the practice isn't explicitly authorized by law, but it also isn't forbidden as long as it is carried out for so-called "non-selfish" reasons.10
+According to an article from The Conversation, it is also legal in Columbia, the state of Victoria in Australia, and a few European countries, including Belgium, the Netherlands, and Luxembourg.
+In Switzerland, the practice isn't explicitly authorized by law, but it also isn't forbidden as long as it is carried out for so-called "non-selfish" reasons.

-In the places where it is legal in the United States, the requirements for death with dignity are generally that you must be:13
+According to the Death with Dignity National Center, in the places where it is legal in the United States, the requirements for death with dignity are generally that you must be:

 - At least 18 years old